Skip to main content

 Overview

 In-year finalisation is different to the normal annual finalisation that tax credit claimants are more familiar with.
-This is because it takes place during the tax year, rather than after the tax year ends, and it uses information that relates to part of the year, that is the period of the actual tax credit award up to the date it ends.
+This is because it takes place during the tax year, rather than after the tax year ends, and in most cases it uses information that relates to part of the year, that is the period of the actual tax credit award up to the date it ends.

 How in-year finalisation works

-The in-year finalisation process is trying to establish your actual income received in the shortened award period (see below for if you have income from self-employment as the rules are slightly different).
+The in-year finalisation process is, in most cases, trying to establish your actual income received in the shortened award period (see below for if you have income from self-employment as the rules are slightly different).
 This is different from how your award will have been finalised in earlier years under the normal end of year finalisation processes and it may be different to the way your initial award was calculated for the current tax year.
 HMRC then adjust the part-year income to an annual figure and then re-calculate the income and award for the part-year period.
 It means that you could end up with an overpayment or underpayment due to the way the in-year process works even though you may have kept HMRC up to date with your income figures.

 These next two examples show how the normal end of year process compares to the in-year process: